waka93/b12840c5-0324-41e8-acc4-a2e9f981ade0/README.md

 The image for Nginx is `nginx:latest` and port number is `80`

 # Q3
-Write a function that flattens arbitary layers of nested lists
+Write a Python function that flattens arbitary layers of nested lists

 Refer to [code](./flatten_nested_list.py)